waxxio/waxx/README.md

 1. Simple to know where the code is located for any URI.
 A request to /person/list will start in the `app/person/person.rb` file and normally use the view defined in the file `app/person/list.rb`
 2. Fields are defined upfront.
 The fields you want to use in your app are defined in the Object file `app/person/person.rb`
 3. Field have attributes that make a lot of UI development simple (optional). has(email: {label: "Email Address" ...})`
 4. Views allow you to see exactly what is on an interface and all the business logic.
+Only the fields on a view can be updated so it is impossible to taint the database by passing in extra parameters.
 5. Most rendering is automatic unless you want to do special stuff.
 You can use pure Ruby functions or your favorite template engine.
 The View file `app/person/list.rb` contains all of the fields, joined tables, and layout for a view.
 6. Full visibility into the external API and each endpoint's access control allows to immediate auditing of who can see and do what.